Frequently Asked Questions

 Retromags started back in 2005 when I came across a group of individuals scanning video game manuals.
 I had a box of old Nintendo Power magazines next to me and the project to digitally preserve them started.
 Over the years we have expanded our scanning efforts to include other video game magazine publications and strategy guides.
 More recently Retromags has grown from a site that only digitally preserves magazines, to a site that preserves the historical information of these magazines and guides.
 Very simply, Retromags believes that video game magazines represent a huge part of our gaming past.
 Many of these companies no longer exist and due to the nature of magazines being a somewhat disposable media format.....we want future generations to be able to relive these moments through our preservation efforts.
 Our video game magazine database was created to be a home for every single video game magazine ever created from around the world!
-While our database allows us to collect information on every gaming magazine, we currently only digitally preserve magazines to the following cover dates.
+While our database allows us to collect information on every gaming magazine, we currently only digitally preserve magazines based on a rolling cut-off date

-- December 2005 - Defunct Publications (ex Nintendo Power)
+- 10 years or older - Defunct Publications (ex Nintendo Power)

 About Our Cutoff Dates